b3kN/todo-list/README.md

 ###Introduction

-This simple todo list application is a remake using the Riggr application.
+This simple todo list application is a remake of the original TODO MVC using the Riggr application.

 ###Installation

-Literally download the app and place it into the desired destination and start the node process, and it will start functioning and listening on port 3003 ([http://localhost:3003](http://localhost:3003)):
+Literally download the app and place it into the desired destination, start the node process, and it will start functioning and listening on port 3003 ([http://localhost:3003](http://localhost:3003)):

 ```
 start index.js